Do you like to chat on the internet? If the answer is yes, sit up and pay attention.

 If no match is found between the two services (Gravatar and WordPress), the comment will be accompanied by the mystery person or a gravatar automatically generated by WordPress.

-We can admit that this is less of a representation of who we are (unless we want to remain anonymous 😛).
+We can admit that this doesn’t represent who we are quite as well (unless we want to remain anonymous 😛).

 In the background, Automattic